 Lucas added an etched pattern of slanted lines to the pairing of Lamitak’s Tanned Rosenheim Maple with their baby blue Belize laminate, to give the cabinet in this bedroom a more unique character.

 While Scandi-style interiors still appeal, the industrial look seems to have lost some shine.
 “I’m a big fan of Lamitak’s Nautical laminate, and I’ve used it in a couple of projects for kitchen cabinets,” reveals Lucas, referring to the navy blue solid colour laminate with an undertone of grey.
 Clients have also warmed to cool blues and more are requesting darker blues for their homes.
 “I will balance out the deep colour of Nautical with a warm wood such as the Canele York Teak laminate,” adds Lucas.

 More homeowners are requesting deep colours for their home, such as Lamitak’s Nautical, as seen in this kitchen.
 The wood-inspired laminate is Canale York Teak.

 All photos from Archive Design.

-All the laminates featured in this article are from Lamitak.
-See all of them and explore the different looks you can create with laminates at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61 Singapore 338729.
-For more information, contact the studio at 6592-5200 and firstname.lastname@example.org; or drop by during the opening hours below
+See the Lamitak laminates featured above at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61, Singapore 338729.
+For more information, contact the studio at 6592-5200 and email@example.com; or drop by during the opening hours below:

 Monday to Thursday: 10.30am–6.30pm